 - Speed & Agility – I feel this workout is the basis of the entire program.
 Every move you do is meant to be fast.
 Pushups, rope jumping, squats while jump roping, and shoulder taps going through the agility ladder.

-- Strength – The dumbbell progression sequence in the first 10 minutes is my favorite.
+- Strength – My Bowflex Dumbbells were getting a workout of their own during the first ten minutes.
 Shaun T does so many combo moves with them that you’re hurting everywhere.
 If you’re in good enough shape you’ll be able to use the pull up bar for some of the moves.
 I was dead tired by then and could barely do 1 so I stuck with the weights.

 - Vertical Plyo – Jump rope, jump, push ups in the agility ladder, more jump roping, more moving push ups, and more jumping.

 - Fit Test – While its designed to asses where you’re at physically, the fit test is no joke.
 The 9 moves are tough with very little time in between to catch your breath.

 - Back To Core – The warmup gets the heart pumping which leads into a tough lunge with pulse sequence.
 This workout is more about using your core to maintain stability in the moves.